crowdagger/crowbook/book_example/config.md

     - **default value**: `not set`
     -  Path of a LaTeX template file

-Note that these options take a type, which in most case should be pretty straightforward (a boolean can be `true` or `false`, an integer must be composed a number, a string is, well, any string, just remember not to put the quotes).
+Note that these options have a type, which in most case should be pretty straightforward (a boolean can be `true` or `false`, an integer must be composed a number, a string is, well, any string).
 The `path` type might puzzle you a bit, but it's equivalent a string, except Crowbook will consider it relatively to the book file.